 Multiple First-line Therapies for Malaria

 The area of the most direct public health relevance that we work in is analysis and optimization of population-level treatment strategies for malaria.
 A balance must be struck when designing a population-level treatment strategy, as high levels of treatment drive drug resistance evolution but low levels are associated with high morbidity and mortality.
 One method of lowering the risk of resistance evolution to an individual drug, while maintaining high treatment rates in the population as a whole, is to deploy multiple drugs simultaneously in the population.
 Our epidemiological microsimulations have shown that recommending simultaneous use of multiple first-line therapies (MFT) for malaria is a better public health strategy that the status quo approach.
+We are currently, as of 2022-2024, actively engaged with WHO and several partner countries in Africa on making the implementation of MFT a reality.

 Big-data Seroepidemiology

 Since the 2009 influenza pandemic, repeated cross-sectional seroepidemiological study designs have become a common way to explore the dynamics of infection, susceptibility, and post-infection antibody responses.
-In southern Vietnam, we have initiated a study in which periodic collections of population-representative serum are collected every few months, and we are currently testing for the presence of influenza antibody in these samples.
+In southern Vietnam, we established a study in which periodic collections of population-representative serum are collected every few months, and we are currently testing for the presence of influenza antibody in these samples.
 The resulting data set is structured as a serological time series, or an antibody time series, and it allows for the inference of past disease dynamics if the underlying epidemiological models of infleunza transmission are believed to be correct.
 The inferential process reconstructs complete disease dynamics, i.e. the dynamics of symptomatic, subclinical, and asymptomatic influenza infections.

 Participatory Epidemiology